xelemental/xelemental.github.io/_posts/2024-01-25-Priv8-Technical-Analysis-of-Rage-Stealer.md

 ## About Rage Stealer.

 Rage Stealer initially surfaced on the wild back in August 2023, as reported by Yogesh.
 Initially, it was named Priv8 stealer, but after rebranding it had a new name and some code omissions were made and it was renamed RageStealer or xStealer.
-The base stack of this stealer is programmed in .NET and it uses a Telegram Bot to forward the stolen logs the developer of this stealer is a Vietnamese guy, who mimics a Russian individual, by adding Russian texts inside the sample.
+The base stack of this stealer is .NET and  a Telegram Bot which it uses to forward the stolen logs, the developer of this stealer is a Vietnamese guy, who mimics a Russian individual, by adding Russian texts inside the sample.

 ## Metadata.